kmorrow0712/MAX-functionalConnectivity/README.md

-# MAX-functionalConnectivity
+# On-going projects
-Progression of functional connectivity analysis using MAX data
+Documentation of projects I'm working on in the Laboratory of Cognition and Emotion.